DragonSenses/DragonSenses/README.md

 -   🍵 Interests: Fitness, Science, Math, RPGs, and Coding. <br>

-- 📖 Hobbies: Exercise, Reading, Writing, and Building Computers
+- 📖 Hobbies: Exercise, Cooking, Reading, Writing, and Building Computers
   > Occasionally enjoy anime, manga, or light novels—and engineering complex production lines in *Factorio*.

 -   📜 Favorite Book: <a src="https://algorithmstoliveby.com/">Algorithms to Live By</a> by Brian Christian and Tom Griffiths <br> > *An exploration on how computer science principles can improve daily decision-making.*